 - Online classes can be cheaper than taking classes at a college or conference.
 The price is often a little cheaper because they don’t need to find a classroom and a designated teacher.
 You also do not need to purchase as many textbooks.
 Instead, teachers will give you links to the websites that you need.
 You also will not waste gas money on a long drive.

-Healthcare e-learning is becoming really popular.
-It allows extremely busy individuals to fit classes into their busy schedule, whether they work late every night or not.
+Healthcare e-learning allows extremely busy individuals to fit classes into their busy schedule, whether they work late every night or not.
 You won’t have to miss any work or lose some of your family weekend time.
 One of the best parts of online learning is that you can fit the classes in wherever you have a computer and the internet.
-You can even do it while you are on call!
+You can even do it while you are on call.
+For more information on learning online, visit Avidity Medical Design Academy.

 The teaching machine was the invention of Harvard Psychologist, B.F.
 Skinner who wrote his stimulus-response theory of human learning in the 1950s.
 Based on the early research of Pavolv, Skinner’s notion of the human brain was that it was composed of neural bonds he called S-R bonds.
 A stimulus causes a behavioral response and that pairing is permanently locked in or becomes a permanent neural structure when it is followed by a reward.